Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 1.0 Introduction

-This document describes how to integrate Fortanix-Data-Security-Manager (DSM) with Sumo Logic (SIEM) on Linux Server.
+This article describes how to integrate Fortanix-Data-Security-Manager (DSM) with Sumo Logic (SIEM) on a Linux Server.

 2.0 Terminology